project-meucci/thimm.github.io/docs/Farmerama/Shorts-roger-dixon-spain-lismore-scotland.md

 ---
-title: Shorts: Roger Dixon-Spain, Lismore, Scotland
+title: Shorts Roger Dixon Spain Lismore Scotland
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-08-26)